awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSSnapshots.md

 When you create an EBS volume based on a snapshot, the new volume begins as an exact replica of the original volume that was used to create the snapshot\.
 The replicated volume loads data lazily in the background so that you can begin using it immediately\.
 If you access data that hasn't been loaded yet, the volume immediately downloads the requested data from Amazon S3, and then continues loading the rest of the volume's data in the background\.
 For more information, see [Creating an Amazon EBS Snapshot](ebs-creating-snapshot.md)\.

 **Note**
-Using Systems Manager Run Command, you can take application\-consistent snapshots of all [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) volumes attached to your Amazon EC2 Windows instances\.
+Using AWS Systems Manager Run Command, you can take application\-consistent snapshots of all [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) volumes attached to your Amazon EC2 Windows instances\.
 The snapshot process uses the Windows [Volume Shadow Copy Service \(VSS\)](https://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx) to take image\-level backups of VSS\-aware applications, including data from pending transactions between these applications and the disk\.
 Furthermore, you don't need to shut down your instances or disconnect them when you need to back up all attached volumes\.
-For more information, see [Using Run Command to Take VSS\-Enabled Snapshots of EBS Volumes](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-vss.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [ Using Run Command to Take VSS\-Enabled Snapshots of EBS Volumes](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/storage-vss-snapshots.html)\.

 You can track the status of your EBS snapshots through CloudWatch Events\.
 For more information, see [Amazon CloudWatch Events for Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-cloud-watch-events.html)\.